Remote Learning Provision January 2021

 In the event that a child with an EHC accesses learning remotely, the learning provided will be tailored to meet their specific needs.
 There will be more opportunities for the child and parents to interact remotely with the child’s teacher and adults with whom they have a relationship.
 This may be in the form of a general keeping in touch/feedback session but may also include more specialised teaching/learning sessions.

-The Academy acknowledges that there are many different teaching strategies that are age related.
+The Academy acknowledges that there are many teaching strategies that are age related.
 Younger pupils require a more practical/play based approach to learning and learning planned for remote learning reflects this without requiring specific resources.

 Remote education for self-isolating pupils